yours-org/yours-wallet-provider/README.md

 ## Description

-Panda Wallet Provider simplifies the process of integrating Panda Wallet into your React application by providing a context and relevant hooks.
-This provider ensures that you can effortlessly interact with the Panda Wallet, facilitating seamless transactions and wallet management in your dApp.
+The Panda Wallet Provider simplifies the process of integrating Panda Wallet into your react application by creating a provider that wraps your application.

 ## Installation